daronphang/coding_resources/_javascript/react/states/redux.md

 ### Actions

+Actions are triggers that can result in state changes.
+An object that contains a key called "type", and "payload" for optional extra data.
 Dispatched to Reducer from Components.
 Actions reach out to all Reducers; need return DEFAULT case if no case found.
 Have two properties:

 1. type: read only string describing what the action stand for.
 2. payload: the data sent to the Reducer (not all actions need a payload).